awsdocs/aws-organizations-docs/doc_source/orgs_best-practices_mgmt-acct.md

 + [Review and keep track of who has access](#best-practices_mgmt-acct_review-access)
 + [Document the processes for using the root user credentials](#best-practices_mgmt-acct_document-processes)
 + [Apply controls to monitor access to the root user credentials](#best-practices_mgmt-acct_monitor-access)

+## Use the management account only for tasks that ***require*** the management account<a name="best-practices_mgmt-use"></a>

+We recommend that you use the management account and its users and roles only for tasks that can be done performed only by that account\.
+Store all of your AWS resources in *other* AWS accounts in the organization and keep them out of the management account\.
+The one exception is that we do recommend that you enable AWS CloudTrail and keep relevant CloudTrail trails and logs in the management account\.

+One important reason to keep your resources in other accounts is because Organizations service control policies \(SCPs\) do not work to restrict any users or roles in the management account\.

+Separating your resources from your management account also help you to understand the charges on your invoices\.

 ## Use a group email address for the management account's root user<a name="best-practices_mgmt-acct_email-address"></a>
 + Use an email address that is managed by your business\.
 Do not use a public email provider or one that is managed by a third party\.